 But Isn't There a Huge Learning Curve with Podcast Equipment?

 If you have an iPhone (or any iOS device running iOS7 or above), you already own and know how to operate the most complicated piece of gear - the recorder.
 Plus, all of the solutions below will work.
 I have personally tested them on an iPad 2, iPod Touch 5, iPhone 5, and 5S, and they work flawlessly.

-In fact, for as little as $100 in equipment, you can order some of the gear below, and have a Pro-Quality Mobile Podcast Studio set-up on your iPhone in 2 days! (if you order through the Amazon Prime links below).
+In fact, for as little as $100 in equipment, you can order some of the gear below, and have a Pro-Quality Mobile Podcast Studio set-up on your iPhone in about 2 days! (with Amazon Prime shipping).